How to make a Raspberry Pi calendar

 @unclutter -idle 0

-Save the file using ctrl+x, press y, then enter.
+Save the file using ctrl+x

 Restart the Raspberry Pi for a final test of your work.
 If everything works, the calendar should launch in full screen with no errors and a hidden cursor.